 Canon SL2 versus Canon G1 X Mark III

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in June 2017 and October 2017.
 The SL2 is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon G1 X Mark III.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the SL2 – represents the basis for the calculations across all the size and weight measures).